-The Tokyo Summer Olympic Games may have come to a close, but it’s not too late to focus on making sure your Salesforce instance’s performance is gold medal worthy.
-After all, poor performance can have a negative ripple effect across your entire business.
-It can be distracting to your users, hinder productivity, lower confidence in usage and adoption, and result in an overall poor user experience.
+It’s not too late to focus on Salesforce performance issues to ensure your Salesforce instance’s performance is gold medal worthy.
+After all, Salesforce slow performance can have a negative ripple effect across your entire business and can also impact Salesforce performance metrics.
+It can distract your users, hinder productivity, lower confidence in usage and adoption, and result in a poor user experience.

 Learn how to get on the path to gold medal success and ensure your Salesforce instance performs at an elite level.

 The hardest part is often figuring out where to start.
 Ensure a smooth start by:

 Drawing a system diagram to visualize current and future features, systems, and users that involve Salesforce.
 For each part of the system, estimate peak load levels, average load levels, and feature use.
 Consider user arrival rates, login rates, and pages.

 Estimating the size and shape of your data, including the number of accounts, users, feeds, groups, and other objects.

 Understanding data hierarchies and the related data sets which get loaded when viewing individual records.

 The next step is to measure your Salesforce instance’s performance to help gauge and prioritize areas for improvement. it is like a Salesforce performance management test.